mcunningham1440/transformer-druggability/README.md

 # Results

 ESM-2 (Evolutionary Scale Modeling) is a transformer designed specifically to process protein sequences.
-It was published by the Fundamental AI Research team at Meta AI in the paper "Evolutionary-scale prediction of atomic level protein structure with a language model" in 2022.
+It was published by the Fundamental AI Research team at Meta AI in the paper "[Evolutionary-scale prediction of atomic level protein structure with a language model](https://www.biorxiv.org/content/10.1101/2022.07.20.500902v2)" in 2022.
 The smallest version, at 7.4 million parameters, is available through the Hugging Face Transformers library.

+The Transformers library gives the user access to the tokenizer used for ESM and a version of the model with a classification head on top (see the [documentation](https://huggingface.co/docs/transformers/model_doc/esm#transformers.TFEsmForSequenceClassification)), enabling ESM to be used for protein classification.

+Using the Jamali dataset of 1223 drugged and 1319 "undruggable" protein sequences, I fine-tuned an ESM-2 classification model to predict the druggability of each sequence.
+Five-fold cross-validation was used to generate a reliable estimate of the model's accuracy and area under the receiver operating characteristic (AUC) under each set of training conditions.
+Training took place on an A100 GPU via Google Colab.